Key Differences Between Residential and Commercial Concrete in Baton Rouge

 Residential slabs are designed for lighter, predictable loads.
 Passenger vehicles, foot traffic, patio furniture, and typical household use drive the design.
 Thickness, reinforcement, and mix design reflect those limits.

 Commercial concrete must handle heavier and more complex loads.
 Delivery trucks, forklifts, pallet racks, and continuous foot traffic all affect how the slab is engineered.
-In Baton Rouge, this often means thicker sections, tighter reinforcement spacing, and higher compressive strength concrete.
+In Baton Rouge, this often means thicker sections, tighter reinforcement spacing, and higher compressive-strength concrete.

 Concrete Mix and Strength Requirements